 All SEND is overseen and managed by the Senior Leadership team (SLT) in school and is coordinated by the Special Educational Needs and Disability Co-ordinator (SENDCo).
-The Senior Leadership Team evaluate all SEND provision on a regular basis throughout the year and report to the school governing body on how individual needs are being met and on how special needs funding is being spent.
+The Senior Leadership Team evaluate all SEND provision on a regular basis throughout the year and the SENDCO reports to the school governing body on how individual needs are being met and on how special needs funding is being spent.

 All children are treated as individuals and the class teacher, alongside other support staff, plan an appropriately differentiated curriculum for children with additional needs to ensure high quality teaching and learning.
-When a child cannot access a differentiated national curriculum programme of study, individual educational and/or behavioural plans (IEPs and IBPs) are put in place.
+When a child cannot access a differentiated national curriculum programme of study, individual educational and/or behavioural plans (IEPs and IBPs) are put in place (IEPs at Highfield these are known as Assess, Plan, Do, Review).
 For these children, SEND assessments are used to ensure children are on track to meet targets.
 Progress is regularly reviewed by the school senior leadership team.